When Coordination Is Avoidable: A Monotonicity Analysis of Organizational Tasks: Discussion

+This contribution is complementary to contemporary organization science.
+Task interdependence is distinct from agent interdependence, which concerns how agents' actions are coupled through learning, influence, or relational contracts, and from epistemic interdependence, which captures the distribution of knowledge across agents independent of task structure \cite{puranam2012epistemic}.
+A microstructural perspective further emphasizes that coordination needs depend on authority, influence, and the fit between interdependence structures and coordination mechanisms \cite{puranam2018microstructure}.
+Monotonicity is a property of the task specification, including epistemic limits, agent coupling, incentives, and mechanism constraints.
+For organization scholars, the contribution is a testable semantic criterion that cuts across existing typologies rather than a new theory of organizations.

 The Bridge Theorem also advances the research program that Malone and Crowston \cite{malone1994interdisciplinary} outlined.
 They defined coordination as ``managing dependencies among activities'' and proposed that progress would come from characterizing dependency types and the coordination processes needed to manage them.
-The Bridge Theorem addresses the prior question: given a dependency type, is coordination necessary at all?
-By mapping each of their dependency types to a monotonicity class, it provides a formal criterion that their framework lacked (the full mapping appears in SI Text S4).
+The Bridge Theorem addresses a prior question: given a dependency type and a task specification, is coordination necessary at all for correctness?
+In that sense, it supplies a formal criterion that their framework did not provide.

-Beyond the theoretical contribution, the Coordination Tax isolates a category of overhead that neither Coase \cite{coase1937nature} nor Williamson \cite{williamson1985economic} identified, namely overhead that is structurally unnecessary for correctness.
-Standard transaction cost analysis asks how to reduce coordination costs, but the Coordination Tax asks which costs should not exist at all.
-Unlike most transaction costs, which resist ex ante estimation, $T(f,c)$ can be computed from two observable quantities.
-The 24--57\% range assumes uniform coordination, an idealization that provides an upper bound.
-Organizations that already coordinate selectively will realize smaller savings, but the formula identifies the gap between uniform and optimal allocation.
-The Tax also suggests a strategic response: invest in modularity.
-Baldwin and Clark \cite{baldwin2000design} showed that modular architectures reduce coordination by encapsulating interdependence within modules.
-In CALM terms, well-designed modularity converts non-monotonic tasks into monotonic sub-tasks with a thin non-monotonic integration layer, reducing $f$ and with it the tax.

-These findings prescribe a tiered architecture for any multi-agent system, human or artificial.
-Tier~1 tasks (pooled/monotonic, 60\% of our APQC corpus) need only fire-and-forget execution with merge via join.
-Tier~2 tasks (sequential, 14\%) need only causal delivery.
-Only Tier~3 tasks (reciprocal, 26\%) need the full mutual-adjustment coordination that current organizations and AI frameworks apply uniformly.
-For three-quarters of enterprise work, agents (human or artificial) can operate as flat peers, not as managed subordinates in a hierarchy.
-This tiered architecture carries a further guarantee.
-CALM proves that monotonic computations maintain consistency and availability under partition \cite{hellerstein2020calm}.
-In organizational terms, partition corresponds to distributed or asynchronous work.
-Monotonic tasks tolerate it without sacrificing correctness, while non-monotonic tasks force a trade-off between responsiveness and alignment.